discord-haskell/discord-haskell/README.md

 # discord-haskell

 The examples will work on the `master` branch.
-The `dev` branch has the most recent breaking changes.
+The `dev` branch has the most recent (potentially) breaking changes.

 The library is usable for simple gateway & rest bots.
 The two largest missing features are that